Industrial hygiene analysis: evaluation method

 Industrial hygiene monitoring involves various types of measuring and sampling in the workplace.
 OSHA’s Technical Manual guides industrial hygienists to monitor both equipment and contaminants in the workplace.

-This manual includes analysis and evaluation methods that can be used to quantify industrial hygiene parameters of concern, such as chemical or particulate exposure, vibration, radiation, and noise.
-Here is a brief overview.
+This manual includes analysis and evaluation methods that you can use to quantify industrial hygiene parameters of concern.
+Examples of these concerns include: chemical or particulate exposure, vibration, radiation, and noise.

 Direct-reading or real-time instruments or monitors provide information at the time of sampling, thus enabling rapid decision-making.
-These instruments can often provide the trained and experienced user the capability to determine if site personnel are exposed to airborne conditions exceeding instantaneous (ceiling or peak) exposure limits for specific hazardous air contaminants.
+These instruments allow trained users to determine if site personnel are exposed to airborne conditions exceeding instantaneous (ceiling or peak) exposure limits for specific hazardous air contaminants.

 Single, dual, or multi-gas monitors can measure oxygen, carbon dioxide, carbon monoxide, hydrogen sulfide, and other toxic gases.
 Sample concentrations will display in ppm (part per million), percent oxygen, or percent LEL (Lower Explosive Limit).